wondma12/wondma12/README.md

 ## Hi there 👋, I'm Haymanot Wondmagegn

-💻 Web Developer
+💻 Web Developer in Ethiopia
-🌍 Based in Ethiopia

 ---